The conflict in Northern Ireland during the late 20th century is known as the Troubles. Over 3,600 people were killed and thousands more injured.

 Photo: Two masked gunmen (Pacemaker Press Intl)

-The Troubles refers to a violent thirty-year conflict that began with a civil rights march in Londonderry on 5 October 1968 and concluded with the Good Friday Agreement on 10 April 1998.
+The Troubles refers to a violent thirty-year conflict framed by a civil rights march in Londonderry on 5 October 1968 and the the Good Friday Agreement on 10 April 1998.
 At the heart of the conflict lay the constitutional status of Northern Ireland.

 The goal of the unionist and overwhelmingly Protestant majority was to remain part of the United Kingdom.
 The goal of the nationalist and republican, almost exclusively Catholic, minority was to become part of the Republic of Ireland.